agebe/kvd/README.md

 * Clone kvd from this repository
 * Make sure you have jdk 11+ installed.
 * Install recent version of [gradle](https://gradle.org/releases/)
-* Install [protoc](https://github.com/protocolbuffers/protobuf/releases/) and make sure the protoc binary is on your $PATH
 * Change dir into ./kvd-server and execute:
 ```bash
 $ gradle run